 Bishop de Gower added a grand Great Hall to the complex, notable for its arcaded parapet and eye-catching wheel window set in the east gable.
-His work included a chapel, and a private suite of apartments.
+His work included a chapel and a private suite of apartments.
 It is interesting to see the difference between the east range - the bishop's private quarters - and the south range - very ostentatious, public rooms.
 Bishop de Gower also created the grand entrance gate that is one of the Palace's most striking features.

 Beside the great hall was Bishop de Gower's Great Chamber, built to impress visitors.
-It had large windows to illuminate the interior and a a fireplace in the cross-wall that separated the chamber from the neighbouring great hall.
+It had large windows to illuminate the interior and a fireplace in the cross-wall that separated the chamber from the neighbouring great hall.
 To one side of the chamber was a specially built tower housing a private garderobe; it was an early form of an 'ensuite' privy.
-After Bishop de Gower's death in 1347 the Great Chamber and Hall were used less, as later Bishops preferred to spend time at their other estates or at the official residence in London.
+After Bishop de Gower's death in 1347, the Great Chamber and Hall were used less, as later Bishops preferred to spend time at their other estates or at the official residence in London.

-Bishops only visited St David's occasionally to celebrate important religious feasts such as Easter and Christmas. at other times they were more likely to reside at Lamphey Bishop's Palace about 20 miles to the east.
+Bishops only visited St David's occasionally to celebrate important religious feasts such as Easter and Christmas.
+At other times they were more likely to reside at Lamphey Bishop's Palace about 20 miles to the east.
 Bishops also sat in the House of Lords in London so they regularly spent time in the capital.

-Though subsequent bishops altered the layout here and there, the palace we see today is essential 13th and 14th century work.
+Though subsequent bishops altered the layout here and there, the palace we see today is essential 13th and 14th-century work.
 After the Reformation the palace buildings were allowed to fall into disrepair.

 The gatehouse remains, and houses an exhibition on the history of the site, and long sections of the encircling wall still stand.
 Though most of the buildings inside the walls are roofless, they are still impressive, especially the great hall and Bishop Gower's arcading and wheel window.
 One of the most distinctive features is the wonderful chequerboard stonework.